-23 The Group is subject to increasing regulation and supervision following the introduction of the Single Supervisory Mechanism and the bank recovery and resolution framework, which may strain its resources
+24 The Group is subject to increasing regulation and supervision following the introduction of the Single Supervisory Mechanism and the Single Resolution Mechanism, which may strain its resources

 A significant number of regulations have been issued by the various regulatory authorities that regulate the Group's business.
-The Eurozone's largest banks, including the Group, are under the direct supervision of, and are deemed to be authorised by, the ECB since the introduction on 4 November 2014 of the Single Supervisory Mechanism ("SSM").
+The Eurozone's largest banks, including the Group, are under the direct supervision of, and are deemed to be authorised by, the ECB since the introduction on 4 November 2014 of the SSM.